Andrew Colvin AO joined the Champions of Change National 2016 Group in 2016.

-Andrew Colvin is the leader of the newly-established National Bushfire Recovery Agency.
+Andrew Colvin is the former leader of the National Bushfire Recovery Agency.
 Previously the Australian Federal Police (AFP) Commissioner.
 Andrew Colvin worked for the AFP for nearly 30 years and he completed his tenure as the AFP Commissioner in October 2019.
 He spent the majority of his early investigational career within the Sydney Office of the AFP where he progressed through the ranks of the AFP investigating a range of serious and organised crime offences, particularly narcotic importations, money laundering, politically motivated crime and terrorist financing.

 In 2002 Andrew was promoted to Superintendent where he assumed the responsibility of National Coordinator for Counter Terrorism.
 Between 2002 and 2005 Andrew coordinated the national and international aspects of the AFP’s response to terrorism, including the 2002 Bali bombings, 2003 Jakarta Marriott bombing and the 2004 Australian Embassy bombing.
 Andrew was awarded the Order of Australia medal for his contribution to the 2002 Bali bombing investigation and was subsequently promoted to Commander where he played a lead role in developing the framework for what is now the Counter Terrorism portfolio of the AFP.
 During this time Andrew worked closely with both domestic and international law enforcement partners and governments on creating the processes, collaboration and leadership required to combat terrorism.